-Fly to Toronto and transfer to your first hotel in Niagara Falls for a two-night stay.
-Enjoy your first glimpse of one of the world's greatest natural wonders.
+Fly to Toronto and transfer to your hotel in Niagara Falls for a two-night stay, and enjoy your first glimpse of one of the world's greatest natural wonders.
 The colourful, relaxed resort that has grown up next to the Falls offers a host of diversions, and you'll find many restaurants, bars and shops in addition to the magnetic, mesmerising draw of the roaring waters.

 Spend an unforgettable day in Niagara Falls.
 Board the Hornblower Niagara cruise (payable locally) for a spray-soaked passage close to the foot of the torrent, and perhaps join us for lunch with a view at the Sheraton on the Falls Penthouse Fallsview Dining Room.
 Later, explore the attractions of Clifton Hill or stroll up to the Fallsview area, with its impressive casino.

-This morning, enjoy the stunning views on an optional 10-minute helicopter ride.
-Afterwards, we'll travel the short distance to Toronto, on the shores of Lake Ontario, via the exquisite town of Niagara-on-the-Lake, one of Canada's oldest settlements and home to the renowned Shaw Festival Theatre.
-In the afternoon, join our optional guided tour for an insight into Canada's largest city.
-Highlights of the tour include Chinatown, Victorian Cabbagetown and stylish Yorkville.
+This morning, enjoy stunning views on an optional 10-minute helicopter ride over the Fall.
+Afterwards, we'll travel the short distance to Toronto, on the shores of Lake Ontario, via the historic town of Niagara-on-the-Lake.
+In the afternoon, join our optional guided tour for an insight into Canada's largest city and its highlights - Chinatown, Victorian Cabbagetown and stylish Yorkville.

-This evening, step outside to explore, or remain in the climate-controlled comfort of the city's 11-kilometre PATH interconnected shopping and entertainment system.
+Step outside to explore Toronto, today.
+See its glittering waterfront and its sky-piercing CN Tower or wander the city's contrasting neighbourhoods, including Chinatown and Little Italy.
+Alternatively, remain in the climate-controlled comfort of the city's 11-kilometre PATH interconnected shopping and entertainment system.

-Get to know Montreal on our optional guided city tour, which will take in the Vieux Port area and the lively Plateau Mont Royal, with its countless shops, bars and restaurants.
-This evening, step back in time and dine in the style of a bygone century by joining our optional Maple Delights dinner excursion in Old Montreal.
+Get to know Montreal on an optional guided city tour that will take in the Vieux Port area and the lively Plateau Mont Royal, with its countless shops, bars and restaurants.
+This evening, step back in time and dine in the style of a bygone-century, joining our optional Maple Delights dinner excursion in Old Montreal.

-Journey back to Ontario, making your way to Toronto Airport for your overnight flight home.
+After a relaxed breakfast, journey back to Ontario, making your way to Toronto Airport for your flight home.